There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

 98. Freelancer – With nearly 23 million users and over 11 million completed projects, freelancer is the largest crowdsourcing platform in the world.
-You can hire a freelancer in pretty much any industry, be it software engineering, graphics design or digital marketing.
+You can hire a freelancer in pretty much any industry, be it software engineering, graphic design or digital marketing.

-99. UPWork – UPwork is another popular outsourcing site where you can get freelancers to work for you as well earning money from completing projects for someone else.
+99. UPWork – UPwork is another popular outsourcing site where you can get freelancers to work for you as well earn money from completing projects for someone else.
 UPwork is used by huge brands like DropBox, Airbnb and Instapage.

 100. Fiverr – Fiverr is another web-based marketplace where you can get a wide range of jobs done.
 From designs and programming to business and digital marketing, Fiverr is a complete marketplace.
 And yes, you can get most gigs for a fiver.
-FYI, we wouldn’t recommend to buy anything related to SEO from Fiverr (most of the stuff is complete junk).
+FYI, we wouldn’t recommend buying anything related to SEO from Fiverr (most of the stuff is complete junk).

 101. Guru – With over 1.5 million members, Guru remains one of the biggest players in the industry.
 You can browse through millions of jobs or create a project for free.

 PRODUCTIVITY & PLANNING TOOLS

 Tools for organising tasks and managing workload